 Certain species of bamboo can create a nuisance to your property or garden.
 They can take over your entire landscape.
-Killing them can be quite difficult, but it is the best option to prevent the worst from happening.
+Killing bamboo can be quite difficult due to its underground rhizomes, but it is the best option to prevent the worst from happening.

 There are several techniques you can use to get rid of bamboo permanently.
 This will take your time and effort, but it’s surely worth the try.
 Here are 5 ways to kill bamboo permanently – the short version: